EASTERN AUSTRALIA BIRDING TOUR: DETAILED ITINERARY

 Passerines include White-throated Treecreeper, the bulky Satin Bowerbird, Superb Fairywren, White-browed Scrubwren, Brown Gerygone, Striated and Brown Thornbills, Spotted Pardalote, Lewin’s, Yellow-faced, Tawny-crowned and New Holland Honeyeaters, Eastern Spinebill, Red Wattlebird, the appropriately-named Noisy Miner, Black-faced Cuckooshrike, Common Golden and Rufous Whistlers, Grey Shrike-thrush, Australian Magpie, Pied Currawong, Grey Fantail, Willie Wagtail, Leaden Flycatcher, Australian Raven, the strange Magpie-lark, Eastern Yellow Robin, Welcome Swallow and the introduced Common Myna.

 Eastern Australia: Day 3 Early this morning we will head south to the Kiama area for an overnight stay.
-The wild coastal heathlands of Barren Grounds Nature Reserve are famous as one of the last strongholds of the critically endangered Eastern Bristlebird, which we will concentrate on locating.
-With persistence we have a good chance of seeing this generally shy species.
+The wild coastal heathlands of this area are famous as one of the last strongholds of the critically endangered Eastern Bristlebird, which we will concentrate on locating.
+With persistence, we have a good chance of seeing this generally shy species.
 We will also be hoping for Fan-tailed Cuckoo, the delightful little Southern Emu-wren, Brush Wattlebird and, with luck, Pilotbird and Gang-gang Cockatoo.
-In another area of heathland we will search for the uncommon and retiring Ground Parrot (which we will need some luck to see).
+In another area of heathland, we will search for the uncommon and retiring Ground Parrot (which we will need some luck to see).

-Eastern Australia: Day 5 The landscape of the Capertree Valley consists of rather dry, rugged sandstone hills and open eucalyptus woodland.
-The area is notable for Turquoise Parrot, Regent Honeyeater and Plum-headed Finch, all three rather localized species of erratic occurrence.
-While looking for these sought-after birds (we should see two of them, at least), we should also come across Eastern Shrike-tit and, with a great deal of luck, the rare Painted Honeyeater or a Speckled Warbler.
+Eastern Australia: Day 5 The landscape of the Capertee Valley consists of rather dry, rugged sandstone hills and open eucalyptus woodland.
+The area is most notable for Turquoise Parrot, Regent Honeyeater and Plum-headed Finch, all three rather localized species of erratic occurrence.
+While looking for these sought-after birds, which may or may not be present at the time of our visit (they can be gone for long periods), we should also come across Eastern Shrike-tit and, with a great deal of luck, the rare Painted Honeyeater or Speckled Warbler.

 Eastern Australia: Day 7 Today we will travel by boat out to the edge of the continental shelf in search of pelagic seabirds.
 Australia has a marvellous variety of seabirds in its coastal waters and we are likely to enjoy a spectacular and unforgettable performance during our hours at sea.
 Huge albatrosses are regularly in view, borne aloft on the wind before banking away across the waves, Pterodroma petrels bound high into the air and groups of shearwaters sweep from side to side as they follow the troughs between the waves.
 Frequently the birds come very close, providing amazing views.